 A recent development is an upcoming article in which we develop a genoscape-network for Wilson’s Warblers.
 In this work, the delineation of the network nodes in the breeding season and connectivity between seasons is defined by a spatial analysis of intrinsic genetic markers.

-This work is funded by an Complex Systems Scholar Award from the James S. McDonnell Foundation.
+A large part of the work on Migratory Networks was funded by a Complex Systems Scholar Award from the James S. McDonnell Foundation.